 When copies are made unto photocopiers, a digital image is created and stored on the photocopiers internal drive.

-There is a risk of the data falling into the wrong hands if your company does not take steps to overwrite the drive before scapping or reselling the computer.
+Your company risks the data falling into the wrong hands if it does not take steps to overwrite the drive before scrapping or reselling the computer.

 However, when scanners became popular, they started to be attached to printers themselves and so suddenly ink jet printers were able to copy.